gh-cli-for-education/gh-ai/examples/prompt.md

 ### function list_branches

-this function should let the user: switch, delete and list all the local brances of a repository.
+this function should let the user: switch, delete and list all the local branches of a repository.
-This function depends on fzf as a fuzzy finder.
+This function depends on `fzf` as a fuzzy finder.
 The function use the gh api command to make a GraphQL query to extract information from Github APIv4

 1. Check if fzf is installed.